Blackjack Side Bets

 1What Are Side Bets in Blackjack?

-Blackjack side bets are additional, optional wagers that can be made during a standard game of blackjack.
-They are offered by both land-based and online casinos in an effort to attract new patrons with the unusually high payouts for these wagers.
-While the standard payout for having blackjack is only 1.5 times the original stake, some of these side bets pay 100 times the size of the bet or even more.
+Blackjack side bets are optional wagers that can be placed alongside the main game.
+Both land-based and online casinos offer them to attract new players with their unusually high payouts.
+While a standard blackjack pays only 1.5 times the original stake, some side bets can pay 100 times the wager – or even more.

-Usually, with the side wagers, players bet that they (or the dealer, or both) will receive a certain set of cards – cards of the same rank, for example, or cards that form a particular poker hand.
-The side bets are settled independently from the original bets and it is possible to win the round but lose the side bet or vice versa.
-Depending on how likely it is to win these side wagers, the payouts range from 2 to 500 times the stake.
+With these wagers, players bet that they, the dealer, or both will receive a certain combination of cards – matching ranks, for instance, or cards that form a specific poker hand.
+Side bets are settled independently of the main bet, so you can win the hand yet lose the side bet, or vice versa.
+Depending on the likelihood of the outcome, payouts can range from 2 to 500 times the stake.

 2The Insurance bet

-One of these side wagers is, in fact, offered in the traditional game of blackjack – this is the Insurance bet, which is available when the dealer’s upcard is an Ace.
-Players can then buy Insurance, betting that the dealer will have blackjack.
-The bet pays 2:1 but since it costs half of the original bet, it can only help players break even.
-What many recreational players often do not know is that these side bets have an incredibly high house edge.
-That means that statistically, players are much more likely to lose than to win when placing a side bet in blackjack.
+One such side wager exists in traditional blackjack – the Insurance bet, which is available when the dealer’s upcard is an Ace.
+Players may buy Insurance, betting that the dealer has blackjack.
+The bet pays 2:1, but because it costs half of the original stake, it can only help players break even.
+Many recreational players don’t realize that these side bets carry an extremely high house edge.
+Statistically, players are much more likely to lose than to win when placing an Insurance bet.

 3How to Place Blackjack Side Bets?

-It is very easy to place a side bet in blackjack – usually, there are designated betting areas on the felt where players can put their chips.
-These boxes are located near the betting areas for the original wager and their purpose is clearly marked.
-In most variations of blackjack, the minimum side bet equals the original stake or the minimum table limit.
+It is very easy to place a side bet in blackjack – there are usually designated betting areas on the felt where players place their chips.
+These boxes sit next to the area for the main wager, and their purpose is clearly marked.
+In most blackjack variations, the minimum side bet matches either the original stake or the table minimum.

-Additionally, players are usually required to place a bet on the main game in order to make side wagers but some tables allow putting chips only on the side bet.
-The particular conditions for making a side wager are always specified in the rules of the game.
+Additionally, players are usually required to place a bet on the main game before making side wagers, but some tables allow chips to be placed only on the side bet.
+The specific conditions for placing a side wager are always outlined in the game’s rules.

 Common Blackjack Side Bets

-There are various types of side bets in blackjack – some bets are limited to a particular casino, whereas others are quite popular and could be found in many live and online games.
+There are various types of side bets in blackjack – some are exclusive to particular casinos, while others are popular and can be found in many live and online games.
 The payouts may vary across different casinos.
-Besides, some blackjack variations focus primarily on side bets and the payout for a natural is less than the standard 3:2 payout.
-Below, we have listed the most common blackjack side bets, along with the payouts usually offered for them.
+Additionally, some blackjack variations focus primarily on side bets, and the payout for a natural blackjack is lower than the standard 3:2 payout.
+Below, we have listed the most common blackjack side bets along with the payouts typically offered for them.

 21+3